dpayne/cli-visualizer/README.md

 # cli-visualizer

 Command line visualizer.
-Currently only supports mpd.
+Supports mpd, with experimental support for alsa and pulseaudio.

 This project was heavily inspired by [C.A.V.A](https://github.com/karlstav/cava), [ncmpcpp](http://rybczak.net/ncmpcpp/), and [rainbow](https://github.com/sickill/rainbow)